-The dates for adding or dropping classes are listed in the class bulletin each quarter.
+The dates for adding or dropping classes are listed in the quarterly bulletin and online each quarter.
 To add or drop a class, complete a Schedule Change Form and submit it to the registration office.
 If you drop a class by the 10th day of the quarter (eighth day for summer quarter), no record of the class will appear on your transcript.
 (This day varies if the class does not follow the regular college calendar.)